swiftlang/swift/docs/GenericsManifesto.md

 ### Concrete same-type requirements

-*This feature is tracked by [SR-1009](https://bugs.swift.org/browse/SR-1009) and is planned for release with Swift 3.1.*
+*This feature was tracked by [SR-1009](https://bugs.swift.org/browse/SR-1009) and was released with Swift 3.1.*

 Currently, a constrained extension cannot use a same-type constraint to make a type parameter equivalent to a concrete type.
 For example: